Guidance about the scheme to help care leavers receive a set amount of money from government to cover basic needs.

 We understand that we could not help everyone with our basic income pilot however the Welsh Government has announced further support for others which may be of interest.

-A further £25m will be available to local authorities in the form of a discretionary fund.
-They will be able to target this additional funding to help households which may be struggling.
+We also provided local authorities with a further £25 million in the form of a discretionary fund to support vulnerable households in their areas.
+Local Authorities will be able to target this additional funding to help households which may be struggling.

 Wider Support for Low Income Households